 This post includes affiliate links.

 Growing up, traditions were a huge deal in our house, especially around Christmas time.
 One of the exciting things about our first Christmas as a married couple is that we will now be able to have our own special Christmas traditions together.
 Here’s some Christmas traditions for couples that my husband and I will be experiencing together this year, no special skills (confession: we stink at ice skating) or snow required.
+And here’s another post with some tips about how to start a new family tradition.

 Tree Decorating- One of my favorite holiday traditions has always been decorating the Christmas tree together as a family.
 It offers an opportunity to listen to Christmas music, sip your favorite holiday drink, and make your home look festive.
 We share holiday memories from childhood and memories associated with special ornaments as we alternate putting ornaments on the tree.
 Since my husband had a whole lot less ornaments then I did coming into the marriage, I have been gifting him an ornament each year of his own.
 We also sometimes pick up ornaments on trips we take, such as our off-season beach trip last winter.
 Eventually when we have children we’d like to give them an ornament each year representing the previous year so they have a collection when they grow up as well.
 It’s also fun to pick a glass-blown ornament that represents something special from the last year of your relationship.